Nicholas H. Wolfinger

 Nicholas H. Wolfinger is an American researcher, academic and educator.
-He is Professor in the Department of Family and Consumer Studies and Adjunct Professor of Sociology at the University of Utah.
+He is professor in the Department of Family and Consumer Studies and adjunct professor of sociology at the University of Utah.
 His research is focused on sociology of the family, religion, social demography and quantitative and qualitative methods.

-He is the son of Ray Wolfinger.
+Nicholas H. Wolfinger is the son of Ray Wolfinger.

 Education and career

-Wolfinger received a B.A. in Sociology from University of California, Berkeley in 1990 and an M.A. in Sociology from University of California, Los Angeles in 1992.
-In 1998, he received a PhD. in Sociology from University of California, Los Angeles.
+Wolfinger received a B.A. in sociology from University of California, Berkeley in 1990 and an M.A. in sociology from University of California, Los Angeles in 1992.
+In 1998, he received a PhD. in sociology from University of California, Los Angeles.

-Wolfinger joined the Department of Family and Consumer Studies at the University of Utah in 1998 as an Assistant Professor, later becoming Associate Professor and then Full Professor.
+Wolfinger joined the Department of Family and Consumer Studies at the University of Utah in 1998 as an assistant professor, later becoming associate professor and then full professor.

 Wolfinger's work has been covered in the New York Times, The Washington Post, USA Today, The Wall Street Journal, and The Los Angeles Times.

 Publications

-Wolfinger is the author or editor of four books, Understanding the Divorce Cycle: The Children of Divorce in Their Own Marriages (2005), Fragile Families and the Marriage Agenda (2005), Do Babies Matter?
-Gender and Family in the Ivory Tower (2013), and, Soul Mates: Religion, Sex, Children, and Marriage among African Americans and Latinos (2016).
+Wolfinger is the author or editor of five books, Understanding the Divorce Cycle: The Children of Divorce in Their Own Marriages (2005), Fragile Families and the Marriage Agenda (2005), Do Babies Matter?
+Gender and Family in the Ivory Tower (2013), Soul Mates: Religion, Sex, Children, and Marriage among African Americans and Latinos (2016), and Professors Speak Out: The Truth About Campus Investigations (2025).

 Wolfinger is the author of over 40 scholarly articles and book chapters.

 Research

 Wolfinger's research interests include marriage and divorce, poverty, religion, and higher education.
 Much of his research is based on the analysis of data from large national surveys.
-He has also conducted qualitative research based on interviews and surveys, and has published methodological work on both quantitative and qualitative research methods.
+He has also conducted qualitative research based on interviews and surveys and has published methodological work on both quantitative and qualitative research methods.